yousof-jfri/news-project/README.md

 staffs has some limited which is setted by admin. users can only post new topics, comment, see posts and newses.

+admin and staff users can post newses into the website and manage website.

 ## In this project I have used
     tailwind css version 3
     php version 8.0.2